seuaciuc/CourseProject/data/readme.md

 The Texts_redux folder contains a sub-sample of the hotel review data.

 - amazon_mp3_redux.txt: a smaller sub-sample of the amazon review dataset in its raw format.
-- MP3reviews_redux.pkl: the processed data from amazon_mp3_redux.txt.
+- MP3reviews_redux.pkl: the processed data from *amazon_mp3_redux.txt*.
-- MP3reviews_low_redux.pkl: the processed data from reviews in amazon_mp3_redux.tx with low rating (3 or lower).
+- MP3reviews_low_redux.pkl: the processed data from reviews in *amazon_mp3_redux.txt* with low rating (3 or lower).
+- MP3reviews_low_100.pkl: processed data of a random sub-sample of 100 reviews with low rating (3 or lower).
-- MP3reviews_high_redux.pkl: the processed data from reviews in amazon_mp3_redux.tx with high rating (higher than 3).
+- MP3reviews_high_redux.pkl: the processed data from reviews in *amazon_mp3_redux.txt* with high rating (higher than 3).
+- MP3reviews_high_100.pkl: processed data of a random sub-sample of 100 reviews with high rating (higher than 3).
-- HotelReviews_redux.pkl: the processed data from the sub-sample of hotel reviews in the Texts_redux folder.
+- HotelReviews_redux.pkl: the processed data from the sub-sample of hotel reviews in the *\Texts_redux* folder.

 ## Processed File Content
 The raw file format varies.
 The download from the source site contains a description of each of them.